Hey, you!

 So why get an AirScore?

 Undertaking annual, voluntary assessments like this demonstrates a continued commitment to the comfort, health and productivity of your people.
-However, are so many more benefits of getting certified with an AirScore from AirRated:
+However, there are so many more benefits of getting certified with an AirScore from AirRated:

 • Stand out from the crowd - you’ll become the best in class among your peers